All Scholars Day Abstract Application

 Poster Instructions for Accepted Abstracts

 - Poster dimensions are 36 inches high x 48 inches wide.
 Prepare your poster accordingly.
 Free standing poster boards and Poster trifold boards will be available at the conference site.
-Bring scotch tape or pushpins to attach your poster to the trifold board.
-Please come 30 minutes before your session to hang you poster.
+Bring pushpins to attach your poster to the presentation board.

 - Posters must be presented by the primary author (or group of authors).